Never Apologise Never Explain

-Backgroud
+Background

 Never Apologise Never Explain marked a return to the claustrophobic sound of the band's early releases.
 It failed to chart in the Top 200 of the UK Albums Chart.
 The album was not released in North America.

 The album was released on CD only.
 A limited edition CD-ROM of the album contains two live videos ("Teethgrinder" & "Who Knows") from the Scopophobia DVD.

 Polish label Metal Mind Productions re-released the album on 2 November 2009.
 The album was remastered using 24-Bit technology, limited to 1000 copies, on a gold disk digipak CD.